Editor’s Note: This post has been updated with new links and fresh content. 🙂

 So, yes, using video is a good thing.

-But only if you follow the holy and high-and-mighty commandments that will forever protect from landing page shame and low conversions.
+But only if you follow the holy and mighty commandments that will protect you from landing page shame and low conversions.

-Unless, of course, your goal is to get people to bounce off your page in record time… even before you’ve had the chance to get them to your call to action.
+Is your goal to get people to bounce off your page in record time, even before you’ve had the chance to get them to your call to action?

 The answer: really freaking annoying.

-The thing is, if you’ve got a prominent video, a pleasant site design and promising lead-in text, the visitor will want to watch your short video to get the information you’ve got to offer.
-Just don’t bounce it on them.
+The thing is, if you’ve got a prominent video, a pleasant site design, and promising lead-in text, the visitor will want to watch your video to get the information you’re offering.
+All you have to do is not force it on them.

 2) Animation > Live Film

-When you use animation, you’ve got total control over what the screen looks like, the facial expressions of your “person”, applicable background noise, and timing of movement.
+When you use animation, you’ve got total control.
+You can decide what the screen will look like, the facial expressions of your “person”, applicable background noise, and the timing of every component.

-(You know, all the little things that can add up and take a video from awkward to awesome.)
+(You know, all the little things that can take a video from awkward to awesome.)

-It also helps that you explain complicated concepts easier because it’s easy to transition between a character and an explainer-type screen.
+It also helps you explain complicated concepts more easily because you can transition from a character to an explainer-type screen and back again.

-And according to Maneesh Garg of Broadcast2World, animation converts much better than live action film.
+Also, according to Maneesh Garg of Broadcast2World, animation converts much better than live video.
 So there’s that argument.

-“Animation is simply more conducive to helping your target audience understand your brand, product, or idea,” he said in an interview with Unbounce, “which is why explainer videos are so successful.”
+“Animation is simply more conducive to helping your target audience understand your brand, product, or idea,” Garg said in an interview with Unbounce, “which is why explainer videos are so successful.”

-3) Keep the Video as Design Element #1
+3) Make Your Video The Main Design Element

-One of the easiest ways to do this is to simplify your page to have only those elements necessary for needed explanation and conversion.
-(A small bit of text, a clickable play icon over the video, a call to action, and maybe even an arrow pointing directly to the video itself.)
+One of the easiest ways to do this is to simplify your page.
+Only include elements necessary for explanation and conversion.
+A bit of text, a clickable play icon over the video, a call to action, and maybe even an arrow pointing directly to the video itself should do it.

-Further, since the video is the main page element, play around with its proportions and size so it fills out the space well, but isn’t too large in case of a mobile screen or a shrunken browser window.
+Further, since the video is the main page element, play around with proportions and size so it fills the space, but isn’t too large for mobile screens or shrunken browser windows.

 When people are researching online, they want quick answers.
-Obviously.
-With all the data out there on short attention spans, you didn’t need me to tell you that.
+With so much data on short attention spans, you didn’t need me to tell you that.

-But still, there’s a tendency among a lot of landing page video fans to over-explain every single element of their product in the very first landing page video a visitor to their site will ever see.
+Still, there’s a tendency among a lot of landing page video users to over-explain every single element of their product in the first video their visitors see.

 This is a big turn off.

-A good rule of thumb is to make your videos 90 seconds or less, and to only cover the most important, painful selling points.
+A good rule of thumb is to make your videos 90 seconds or less, and to only cover the most important selling points.
 You know, the ones that brought your visitors to your page in the first place.

-Later on in your sales funnel you can get more in-depth with your features, showing longer videos if you want to.
-But the point of a landing page design is to get them to the first “Yes!”, and that’s not going to happen after 20+ minutes of feature explanations.
+You can get more in-depth with your features further into your sales funnel, showing longer videos if you want to.
+But the point of a landing page design is to get them to the first “Yes!”, and that’s not going to happen with 20+ minutes of feature descriptions.

-They’ll invest 20 minutes in those feature explanations once you’ve convinced them that you’re a serious contender in meeting their needs… but not before.
+Your serious customers will invest 20 minutes in those feature explanations once you’ve convinced them that you’re serious about meeting their needs, but not before.

-And for goodness sakes, tell people how much time they’ll be investing in watching your video upfront.
+For goodness’ sakes, tell people how much time your video requires upfront.

-It’s as simple as not hiding that progress bar at the bottom that shows how long the video is and how much time someone has left until it’s over.
+It’s as simple as not hiding the progress bar at the bottom that shows the video’s total and remaining time.

-People automatically assume the worst and think you’re going to waste three hours of their time making big, lofty, spammy promises before you ever cut to the chase about what exactly you’ve got to offer.
+Without that progress bar, people may assume the worst.
+They might think you’ll waste three hours making spammy, sales-y promises before you ever get to what you’ve got to offer.

 So just stay away from those preconceived notions altogether.
-Keep the timer.
+Leave the timer alone.